I upgraded to Zotero 5.0 and now my data is missing! How do I get it back?

 - When you then start up Zotero 5.0 again, you should see your previous data.

-If there isn't a 'zotero' directory within your Firefox profile directory or in the “Old Firefox Data” folder on your desktop, it's also possible you were previously using a custom data directory location, which Zotero 5.0 also wouldn't be able to locate automatically if it was blocked from accessing the Firefox preferences file.
+If there isn't a 'zotero' directory within either profile directory or in the “Old Firefox Data” folder on your desktop, it's possible you were previously using a custom data directory location, which Zotero 5.0 also wouldn't be able to locate automatically if it was blocked from accessing the Firefox preferences file.
 If you know the location, you can simply point Zotero to it from the Advanced → Files and Folders pane of the Zotero preferences.
 Otherwise, open the prefs.js file in your Firefox profile in a text editor and search for

 dataDir to see if a custom path was set.